aspose-pdf/Aspose.PDF-Documentation/en/net/plugins/aspose-pdf-net-for-visualstudio/visual-studio-export-gridview-to-pdf-control/_index.md

 ### **For Visual Studio 2010, 2012 and 2013**

-1. Extract the downloaded zip file i.e. Aspose.PDF.GridViewExport_1.0.zip
+1. Extract the downloaded zip file i.e. Aspose.PDF.GridViewExport_1.0.zip.
-1. Double click the VSIX file Aspose.PDF.GridViewExport.vsix
+1. Double click the VSIX file Aspose.PDF.GridViewExport.vsix.
-1. A dialog will appear showing you the available and supported Visual Studio versions installed on your machine
+1. A dialog will appear showing you the available and supported Visual Studio versions installed on your machine.
 1. Select the ones you want to add the Export GridView To Pdf Control to.
-1. Click Install
+1. Click Install.

 You will get a success dialog once the installation is completed.